MarkPearlCoZa/Blog_General/_posts/2017-07-08-Succint-Code.md

 ---
 layout: post
-title: Succint Code
+title: Succinct Code
 tags:
 category: General
 ---

-Often the beauty of code is in it being succint without loosing it's meaning.
+Often the beauty of code is in it being succinct without loosing it's meaning.

 Compare the following two equivalent poems... see which one holds more beauty to you?